Lissy93/dashy/docs/deployment.md

 [![Deploy with Vercel](https://i.ibb.co/mJF3R7m/deploy-vercel-button.png)](https://vercel.com/new/project?template=https://github.com/lissy93/dashy)

 [Vercel](https://vercel.com/) is a performance-focused platform for hosting static frontend apps.
-It comes bundled with some useful tools for monitoring and anaylzing application performance and other metrics.
+It comes bundled with some useful tools for monitoring and analyzing application performance and other metrics.
 Vercel is free for personal use, allows for custom domains and has very reasonable limits.

 To deploy Dashy to Vercel, use the following link